 “The rise of the hybrid working model is down to the fact that in the post-pandemic world, many people want to be back in the office, but not all the time,” explains Rick Kershaw, Peakon’s Chief People Officer.
 “As we’ve seen in lockdown, people have seen the benefits of working from home.
 We’ve been able to spend less time commuting, more time focusing on our work, and we’ve had more autonomy over our working hours.

 “The hybrid working model could be an effective solution to this changing context,” he continues.
-“Many organizations already have an established flexible working culture — but now they may want to explore moving beyond that to a more hybrid scenario that enables this enhanced flexibility.”
+“Many organisations already have an established flexible working culture — but now they may want to explore moving beyond that to a more hybrid scenario that enables this enhanced flexibility.”

 As remote working has opened up new possibilities for work-life balance, Rick predicts that our connection to the office as a space will change — yet he remains cautious at the prospect of a fully-remote working culture.